BART-based inference for Poisson processes: Introduction

 \section{Introduction}

-The Bayesian Additive Regression Trees (BART) model is a Bayesian framework related to random forests, which uses a sum of trees to predict the mean of a response $Y$ given covariates $X$.
-The Bayesian approach imposes a prior on all parameters of the model, including the trees.
-A regularization prior is imposed on trees such that each tree behaves as a weak learner, thus achieving a good bias-variance trade-off. \citet{chipman2010bart} proposed an inference procedure using Metropolis Hastings within a Gibbs Sampler, whereas \citet{lakshminarayanan2015particle} used a Particle Gibbs Sampler to increase mixing when the true posterior consists of deep trees or when the dimensionality of the data is high.
+The Bayesian Additive Regression Trees (BART) model is a Bayesian framework, which uses a sum of trees to predict the posterior distribution of a response $y$ given a $p$-dimensional covariate $X$ and priors on the function relating the covariates to the response. \citet{chipman2010bart} proposed an inference procedure using Metropolis Hastings within a Gibbs Sampler, whereas \citet{lakshminarayanan2015particle} used a Particle Gibbs Sampler to increase mixing when the true posterior consists of deep trees or when the dimensionality of the data is high.
 Several theoretical studies of BART models~\citep{rockova2017posterior, rockova2018theory, linero2018bayesian} have recently established optimal posterior convergence rates.
-The BART model has been applied in various contexts including nonparametric mean regression \citep{chipman2010bart}, classification \citep{chipman2010bart,zhang2010bayesian,kindo2016multinomial}, variable selection\citep{chipman2010bart, bleich2014variable,linero2018bayesian2}, estimation of monotone functions \citep{chipman2016high}, causal inference \citep{hill2011bayesian}, survival analysis \citep{sparapani2016nonparametric}, and heteroskedasticity \citep{bleich2014bayesian}. \citet{linero2018bayesian} illustrated how the BART model suffers from a lack of smoothness and the curse of dimensionality, and overcome both potential shortcomings by considering a sparsity assumption similar to \citep{linero2018bayesian2} and treating decisions at branches probabilistically.
+The BART model has been applied in various contexts including non-parametric mean regression \citep{chipman2010bart}, classification \citep{chipman2010bart,zhang2010bayesian,kindo2016multinomial}, variable selection\citep{chipman2010bart, bleich2014variable,linero2018bayesian2}, estimation of monotone functions \citep{10.1214/21-BA1259}, causal inference \citep{hill2011bayesian}, survival analysis \citep{sparapani2016nonparametric}, and heteroskedasticity \citep{bleich2014bayesian, doi:10.1080/10618600.2019.1677243}. \citet{linero2018bayesian} illustrated how the BART model suffers from a lack of smoothness and the curse of dimensionality, and overcome both potential shortcomings by considering a sparsity assumption similar to \citep{linero2018bayesian2} and treating decisions at branches probabilistically.

-The original BART model \citep{chipman2010bart} has a Gaussian assumption and hence the majority of applications of BART have been restricted to Gaussian data. \citet{murray2017log} adapted BART to model count responses via a log-linear transformation, and provided an efficient MCMC sampler for categorical and count responses.
-Our focus here is on extending this methodology to estimate the intensity function of Poisson processes in an inhomogeneous setting.
+The original BART model \citep{chipman2010bart} assume that the response has a Gaussian distribution and the majority of applications have used this framework. \citet{murray2017log} adapted the BART model to count data and categorical data via a log-linear transformation, and provided an efficient MCMC sampler.
+Our focus is on extending this methodology to estimate the intensity function of inhomogeneous Poisson processes.